 Add detail to your owl carving, using the chainsaw to carve wings, a face, and feathers.
 For the face, use your chalk to draw a vertical line marking the center of your owl’s face, and remove wood in a V shape on both sides of the line.
 Add contours that bring out the eyes and beak.

-To make wings, draw a heart onto the wood; make sure that both halves are at the same height, and draw a vertical line to split the shape in two.
+To make wings, draw a heart onto the wood, ensure both halves are at the same height, and draw a vertical line to split the shape in two.
 For feathers, use your chainsaw to add feathers to the owl’s wings and tail.
 The lower flight feathers should be straight and overlapping.
 Start your carving from the middle of the heart and work outward.

 For talons, start by marking them.
 Try to carve all of them to the same depth, and keep natural proportions in mind.
-Leave enough wood around each talon so that you round them off at the end.
+Leave enough wood around each talon to round them off at the end.

 Add finishing touches

 The final step involves carving out the features of your wooden owl using the chainsaw tip or a chisel.
-Make small details such as the talons and individual feathers look realistic.
+Make small details, such as the talons and individual feathers, realistic.
 Carve marks to give the impression of feathers on the wings and tail.
 For a smooth finish, sand down your owl when

 Treat the wood